The Hoyzer Affair: What was Jude Bellingham referring to? | DW | 06.12.2021

 "If you give a referee who's match-fixed before the biggest game in Germany, what do you expect?" the English teenager told Norwegian broadcaster Viaplay after his team's 3-2 defeat to Bayern Munich.

-German football magazine Kicker rated Zwayer's performance 5.5/6, almost the lowest mark possible, after the 40-year-old had awarded Bayern Munich a controversial penalty but failed to even consult with VAR on a Borussia Dortmund penalty claim.
+German football magazine Kicker rated Zwayer's performance 5.5 on a 6-point scale, almost the lowest mark possible, after the 40-year-old had awarded Bayern Munich a controversial penalty but failed to even consult with VAR on a Borussia Dortmund penalty claim.

 But Bellingham's post-match comments referred to more than just the previous 90 minutes.